log4js2/sns-appender/README.md

 [SNS subscribe documentation](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) for which protocols can be used.

 ### Handling raw JSON
-The SNS record contains a `log` field, which contains the last five logs, including the one that caused the SNS appender to trigger.
+The SNS record contains a `log` field with the log that caused the SNS appender to trigger.
 It also contains a `raw` field with the unformatted log event (for easier parsing).

 ```json
 {